antonindurieux/personal-website-offline-/_portfolio/3_Airbnb_prices_prediction.md

 sparkSession = SparkSession(sc)
 ```

-And now we can create an RDD from the data:
+Now we can create an RDD from the data:

 ```python
 listings_rdd = sc.textFile('data/cleaned_listings.csv')